zachallaun/datomic-cljs/README.md

       (println "Something went wrong!"))))
 ```

-## To Do
+## Limitations

-There's a lot left to be done.
+There's a fair amount left to be done, and a number of current limitations.
-What I have now are the bones of the API.
-There's a big list of planned functionality at the bottom of [api.cljs](/src/datomic_cljs/api.cljs).
+For missing pieces of the API, see the bottom of [api.cljs](/src/datomic_cljs/api.cljs).

-Other things:
+Things we don't have but probably should:

-1. A new namespace `datomic-cljs.edn` and an accompanying `read-string` might be warranted to support tagged literals like `#db/id`.
+1. A new `datomic-cljs.edn` namespace and an accompanying `read-string` to support tagged literals like `#db/id[:db.part/db -1]`.
-2. Support for REST API-specific things like limiting results.
+2. API support for REST-specific things like limiting the results of query.
-3. Browser support.
-This should be easy enough since platform-specific stuff is confined to `datomic-cljs.http`, but there are other issues (like authentication) to consider.
+3. For the browser, either some kind of authentication story or a path to one.
+Transaction is currently wide open.
+(This may belong in another library.)
+4. Much better test coverage, including things like malformed input.

 ## Development